-SETPTS Menu Parameter Choices Description TOLBAND 0 0-9999999 Tolerance band.
-For setpoints with TRIP set to HIGHER or LOWER, specifies a tolerance band around the target weight.
-If the captured weight is not within the specified tolerance band, the preact learn function is not applied and the batch is paused (based on the value of the TOLCNT parameter, below) until restarted or reset.
-TOLCNT 1 0-65535 Tolerance count.
+SETPTS Menu Parameter Choices Description TOLCNT 1 0-65535 Tolerance count.
 For setpoints with TRIP set to HIGHER or LOWER, specifies the number of consecutive batch cycles in which the tolerance band (TOLBAND parameter) must be exceeded before the batch process is paused.
 When the specified value is met, the batch is paused and an error message is displayed.
 The batch must be restarted or reset to clear the error message.
 The special value of zero means that the batch is never paused for an out-of-tolerance condition.
 RELNUM 1-100 For relative setpoints, specifies the number of the relative setpoint.
-The target weight for this setpoint is determined as follows: For +REL setpoints, the value of the relative setpoint plus the value (VALUE parameter) of the +REL setpoint For -REL setpoints, the value of the relative setpoint minus the value of the -REL setpoint For %REL setpoints, the percentage (specified on the VALUE parameter of the %REL setpoint) of the target value of the relative setpoint For RESREL setpoints, the percentage (specified on the VALUE parameter of the RESREL setpoint) of the captured value of the relative setpoint BATCH OFF ON Specifies whether the setpoint is used as a batch (ON) or continuous (OFF) setpoint.
+The target weight for this setpoint is determined as follows: For +REL setpoints, the value of the relative setpoint plus the value (VALUE parameter) of the +REL setpoint For -REL setpoints, the value of the relative setpoint minus the value of the -REL setpoint For %REL setpoints, the percentage (specified on the VALUE parameter of the %REL setpoint) of the target value of the relative setpoint For RESREL setpoints, the percentage (specified on the VALUE parameter of the RESREL setpoint) of the captured value of the relative setpoint ВАТСН OFF ON Specifies whether the setpoint is used as a batch (ON) or continuous (OFF) setpoint.
 CLRACCM OFF ON Specify ON to clear the accumulator when the setpoint is satisfied CLRTARE OFF ON Specify ON to clear the tare when the setpoint is satisfied PSHACCM OFF ON ONQUIET Specify ON to update the accumulator and perform a print operation when the setpoint is satisfied.
 Specify ONQUIET to update the accumulator without printing.
 PSHPRNT OFF ON WAITSS Specify ON to perform a print operation when the setpoint is satisfied; specify WAITSS to wait for standstill after setpoint is satisfied before printing.
 PSHTARE OFF ON Specify ON to perform an acquire tare operation when the setpoint is satisfied.
 NOTE: PSHTARE acquires the tare regardless of the value specified for the REGULAT parameter on the FEATURE menu.
-NOTE: If two or n performed in the 1 5) acquire tare. nore of the CLRxxxx ai following order when t nd PSHxxxx parameters are set on, the actions specified by those parameters are he setpoint is satisfied: 1) clear accumulator; 2) clear tare; 3) accumulate; 4) print; ALARM OFF ON Specify ON to display the word ALARM on the primary display while the setpoint is active (batch setpoints) or while the setpoint is not tripped (continuous setpoints).
+ALARM OFF ON Specify ON to display the word ALARM on the primary display while the setpoint is active (batch setpoints) or while the setpoint is not tripped (continuous setpoints).
 START 1-100 Specifies the starting setpoint number.
 Do not specify the number of the TIMER or CONCUR setpoint itself.
 The TIMER or CONCUR setpoint begins when the starting setpoint begins.
 END 1-100 Specifies the ending setpoint number.
 Do not specify the number of the TIMER or CONCUR setpoint itself.
 The TIMER or CONCUR setpoint stops when the ending setpoint begins.
+ACCESS ON HIDE OFF Specifies the access allowed to setpoint parameters shown by pressing the Setpoint softkey in normal mode.
+ON: Values can be displayed and changed HIDE: Values cannot be displayed or changed OFF: Values can be displayed but not changed NAME NONE, 1-60 Specify the number of an assigned prompt.
+Up to 60 prompt names can be specified on the PROMPTS submenu of the FEATURE menu.
+SLOT slot_number Lists all available digital I/O slots.
+This parameter specifies the slot number of the digital I/O card referenced by the DIGOUT parameter.